grempe/tss-rb/README.md

 ### Exception Handling

-Initial validation of options is done when the `TSS.split` or `TSS.combine` methods are called.
-If the arguments passed are of the wrong Type or value a `TSS::ArgumentError` Exception will be raised.
+Almost all methods in the program have strict contracts associated with them that enforce argument presence, types, and value boundaries.
+This contract checking is provided by the excellent Ruby [Contracts](https://egonschiele.github.io/contracts.ruby/) gem.
+If a contract violation occurs a `ParamContractError` Exception will be raised.

 The splitting and combining operations may also raise the following exception types: